olso4051/Math-UnLock/README.md

   Publishing

-    make sure to un-check "Android Dependencies" from all extrernal libraries added to the project
+    1. make sure to un-check "Android Dependencies" from all extrernal libraries added to the project.
+RC->Build Path->Configure Build Path->un-chekc "Android Dependencies"

+    2. always upload a beta version and test that opening and running the app from the play store works.
+There is sometimes a change when Google upacks the apk and re-packs it so that it force closes on open.
+If this happens go back to step 1. of Publishing and try again.